 These are the basic materials and ingredients you need for a perfect dry martini; if you seriously intend to achieve before-dinner-bliss, please do not even think of deviating an iota from this list.

 - A martini glass, (which is a misnomer, as it is in fact a “stemmed cocktail glass which has a cone-shaped bowl placed upon a stem above a flat base”.
 The size of the glass is important, i.e. it’s not a shot-glass, nor is it a bucket.
 And no, you certainly cannot drink it from a tumbler or a wine glass.
-The perfect size is around 13 centilitres, or 4.5 fluid ounces, for our metric-challenged readers.
+The perfect size is around 130 milliliters, or 4 ounces, for our metric-challenged readers.
 Please make sure it’s clean, crystal-clear and that no traces of detergent remain.
 We are aiming for purity and any additional inspection of your glass is not futile.

 - Vermouth; I use exclusively Noilly Prat, which is a french vermouth, fully aware of my disrespect for the wine’s origin (which is Italy).
 I understand that Noilly Prat is not readily available everywhere and hence this is the only item where I will allow a very controlled exception: if you cannot find Noilly Prat, after a thorough and honest search, you may replace with Martini & Rossi’s (the brand) Extra Dry Vermouth.
 Only.
 Not the ghastly Rosso variant, nor the intriguing, sweetly Bianco.
 The disgusting Rosatto is obviously a marketing invention and not a real drink, so no need to mention that.

 - Gin: opinions vary as to which gin to use.
 You are of course free to use any of the better ones.
 Most of this cocktail is actually gin, so that the choice of a good gin is crucial.
-I’m partial to Martin Miller’s (a unique creaminess), Bulldog (robust like Churchill), or Hendrick’s (for its slight cucumber after taste), but if none of the better ones are available I’d then recommend Bombay Shappire or Tanqueray.
-If the situation is desperate, you are allowed to sink to Gordon’s Dry Gin but only if it is truly unavoidable (you’re climbing the Himalayas and notice in horror that the Hendrick’s was forgotten at the last base station, say).
+I’m partial to Plymouth (a classic, use Original or else Navy Strength, if you’re feeling adventurous), or Martin Miller’s (a unique creaminess), but if none of the better ones are available I’d then recommend Bombay Shappire or Tanqueray.
+If the situation is desperate, you are allowed to sink to Gordon’s Dry Gin but only if it is truly unavoidable (you’re climbing the Himalayas and notice in horror that the Plymouth was forgotten at the last base station, say).

 - A mixing glass or cocktail shaker, if you plan on shaking your chef-d’oeuvre.
 I am of the opinion that if you shake it, it will be a chef-d’oeuvre no more, but will defend my snobbery further ahead.